CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 [executable path, load path and rpath](https://wincent.com/wiki/%40executable_path%2C_%40load_path_and_%40rpath)

 \newpage
-# Development of the modular architecture
+# Development of the Modular Architecture

 The necessary theory about Apple's libraries and some essentials were explained.
 Finally, it is time to deep dive into the building phase.